Thomson Reuters grows revenue, sees Blackstone deal closing in fourth quarter

 Thomson Reuters reported a 6-percent decline in operating profit to $204 million, which it said was primarily due to costs and investments ahead of the planned sale of a majority stake in its Financial & Risk business to Blackstone Group LP.

+“It’s a bit of a mixed bag,” said Doug Arthur, an analyst at Huber Research Partners.
+“The underlying profitability of legal and tax & accounting was a little disappointing ... the organic growth of the remaining company looked pretty good.”

-Thomson Reuters agreed in January to sell a 55 percent stake in the Financial & Risk unit, which sells data and news primarily to financial customers, to Blackstone.
+Thomson Reuters agreed in January to sell a 55-percent stake in the Financial & Risk unit, which sells data and news primarily to financial customers, to Blackstone.
 It expects the deal to close early in the fourth quarter.

+The company has said it expects to use $1 billion to $3 billion from the proceeds of the Blackstone deal to make acquisitions in legal and accounting, but has no plans to go into new businesses.

+In an interview, Chief Executive Officer Jim Smith said he was assessing potential opportunities.

 Blackstone is making its biggest bet since the financial crisis with the $20-billion deal, which pits co-founder Stephen Schwarzman against fellow billionaire and former New York Mayor Michael Bloomberg.